 Today I’m going to share my tips and tricks for how to reupholster dining chairs – specifically how to upholster rounded corner seats without any bunching!
 See how smooth and flat that corner is?
 And how nice and tight that upholstery is overall?
 I’ll show you all of my upholstery tips and tricks!

 Here are the beautiful chairs in my kitchen – I wanted black and white upholstery with the teak wood, and it was absolutely the perfect choice!

 Here’s a quick look at the before & after:

-Hubby & I have our own way of upholstering chairs seats that guarantees a smooth and secure finished product.
-However, it also makes it miserable for whoever tries to undo your lovely work, because we use way too many staples.
+Hubby & I have our own way of upholstering chairs seats, especially our own advice for how to upholster rounded corners, that guarantees a smooth and secure finished product.
+However, it also makes it miserable for whoever tries to undo this lovely work, because we use a lot of staples!

-- Quilter’s batting (we used three layers – how much you need will depend on the size and number of your chairs)
+- Quilter’s batting and/or upholstery foam (we used three layers – how much you need will depend on the size and number of your chairs)

-- Upholstery grade fabric (again, dependent on size and number of your chairs – I also bought extra in case some genius spills tomato juice on one)
+- Upholstery grade fabric (again, dependent on size and number of your chairs – I also bought extra in case some genius spills tomato juice)

 - Staple gun

 First remove the chair seat.

 Save the screws some place you will find them.

 |These screws have literally been in this bowl since 2009|